-DMSO was first discovered and synthesised by Russian scientist Alexander Zaytsev in 1866 and is an industrial by-product of natural wood processing.
+DMSO was first discovered and synthesised by Russian scientist Alexander Zaytsev in 1866 and was an industrial by-product of natural wood processing.
 The substance is colorless and oily to the touch.
 He and his colleagues became curious about this new substance and realised they just found an excellent solvent.
 He wrote an article in 1867 for a German publication which remained the only one for the next 80 years.

 In 1962, the American surgeon Stanley Jacob took an interest in DMSO as he was looking for a preservative for kidneys to be transplanted.
 He asked Dr. Robert Henschler, who headed the research department at a paper mill if he could get DMSO.
 Dr. Jacob started experimenting and accidentally spilled some on his skin.
 He noticed right away a strange taste is his mouth similar to oysters and no serious consequences.
 Then Dr. Jacob and Dr. Herschler researched the effects of DMSO on plants, animals and later on individual cases on humans.
 They discovered it could penetrate the skin and other membranes in a very short time without damaging them while carrying other compounds into a biological system.
 Moreover, their early studies showed that DMSO relieved pain, reduced swelling, inhibited bacteria and had muscle-relaxing and diuretic effects.
 It also smoothed scar tissue and the effects of other substances mixed with DMSO increased.